-In Saskatchewan, the government and industry work to engage citizens in the management of public-owned forests.
+In Saskatchewan, the government and industry work to engage citizens in the management of publicly-owned forests.
 The government ensures sustainable forest management through long-term strategic forest management plans for certain types of forest tenures.

 What we are doing